-PORTOVELO is located about 150 km S of Guayaquil at the Portovelo-Zaruma gold mine district on the western foothills of the CO.
+PORTOVELO is located about 150 km S of Guayaquil at the Portovelo-Zaruma gold mine district on the western foothills of CO.
 Country rocks are Mid-Tertiary volcanics which were intruded by dioritic plutons about 15 my ago.
 The area is cut by active faults.
-Hot springs show temperatures between 30 and 57 °C (see Table 1) and seem to pick up remnant heat through deep circulation.
-Waters are used for bathing purposes and this use may be increased with the help of drilling.
+Hot springs show temperatures between 30 and 57 °C (see Table 1A) and seem to pick up remnant heat through deep circulation.
+Waters are used for bathing purposes; direct use may be increased with the help of drilling.

 ALCEDO is located on Isabela Island, in the Galápagos Archipelago.
-It shows extensive hydrothermal alteration, numerous explosion craters, strong superheated fumaroles discharging vapor 127 °C and a heat source related to a primary basaltic origin but also to explosive silicic volcanism of recent age, like obsidian flows and rhyolitic plinean tephra.
-The area is situated on the SSW caldera structure, which might indicate good permeability at depth, where a shallow high-temperature geothermal resource may be present.
-This prospect is on Galápagos National Park land, and any innitative to explore and exploit it must obey strict environmental regulations, if a geothermal permit is granted at all.
+It shows extensive hydrothermal alteration. numerous explosion craters (at least seven), strong superheated fumaroles discharging vapor at 97 °C and a heat source related to a primary basaltic origin but also to shallow rhyolitic intrusions associated with explosive silicic volcanism of recent age (~ 120 ka Geist, 1994) like obsidian flows and rhyolitic plinian tephra.
+The area is situated on the SSW caldera structure, which might indicate good permeability at depth, were a shallow hightemperature water-dominated geothermal system is present.
+Empirical gas geothermometry indicates temperatures of 260 to 320 deg.C for this intracaldera reservoir, which is probably capable of producing up to 150 MWe (Goff et al, 2000).
+This spectacular geothermal prospect is located inside the Galápagos National Park, and any innitative to explore and exploit it must obey strict environmental regulations, if a geothermal permit is granted at all.
+Other limitations are the lack of any infrastructure, few distant power users without transmission line and scarce or no water for drilling.